mozilla/experimenter-docs/docs/contributing.md

 After committing your changes, you'll be brought back to a pull request view comparing your new branch to `main`.
 You may need to edit the PR title, but if your files changed look good, click `Create pull request` and see the [Pull Request Workflow](#pull-request-workflow) section.

-#### Pull Request Workflow
+### Pull Request Workflow

+#### PR Template

+After clicking `Create pull request`, you will be presented with a pull request template specific to this repository.

+Edit the line `Closes: mozilla/experimenter#0000` where `experimenter` may need to be changed to reflect the repository where the GitHub issue lives and where `0000` should be changed to reflect the issue number.
+Delete this section if merging your pull request won't close an issue.

+Under "Permission Checklist," check the boxes applicable to your pull request that would make this process easier for you.
+If you have any specific requests regarding the checkboxes or anything else, please note them in the pull request.

+#### Reviewing and Merging

 To make sure your pull request is reviewed, either request a specific reviewer to look at your PR, request the `mozilla/project-nimbus-team`, or ask the team in the #nimbus-project Slack channel to take a look.

-Automatic checks will run to ensure the project can build and deploy successfully with your changes and at least one reviewer will need to approve your PR.
+Once you've created the pull request, automatic checks will run to ensure the project can build and deploy successfully with your changes, and at least one reviewer will need to approve your PR.

 You may receive feedback or questions on your PR that you can address through editing the file in question locally or in the GH UI.
-When your PR is approved, you should go back to merge your own pull request in case you may want to make another edit before the pull request is merged or because you may get a non-blocking suggestion.
+When your PR is approved, unless you granted permission to merge your PR once approved via an option in the PR template, you should go back to merge your own pull request in case you may want to make another edit before the pull request is merged or because you may get a non-blocking suggestion.
 If that happens, you can make the change and then merge the PR or simply merge the PR if you disagree with the comment.

 Once your PR is merged, you should see your changes reflected [at the URL this hub is housed at](https://mozilla.github.io/experimenter-docs/) in about 10 minutes.